almet/markdown-doc/articles/dependency-injection.md

 injection as well as confirmed users of the concept.

 We'll try to talk about software good practices, and software architecture in general.
-When making this software component, our first goal was to learn, and to discover how DI really works.
+While making this software component, our first goal was to learn, and to discover how DI really works.
 Re-invent the wheel, in order to learn more about wheels.

 This document is not a documentation about how we can use Spiral DI, but on